shareed/OOP/java/EXCEPTIONS.md

 **If you use FileReader class in your program to read data from a file, if the file specified in its constructor doesn't exist, then a FileNotFoundException occurs, and the compiler prompts the programmer to handle the exception**.

 ### Unchecked Exceptions
-- Errors and RuntimeExceptions are unchecked — that is, the compiler does not enforce (check) that you handle them explicitly.
+- Errors and RuntimeExceptions(parent class of all unchecked exceptions) are unchecked — that is, the compiler does not enforce (check) that you handle them explicitly.
 - Methods do not have to declare that they throw them (in the method signatures).
 - It is assumed that the application cannot do anything to recover from these exceptions (at runtime).
 [Example](../img/exception2.png)